WELCOME TO

 semiconductors.

-WYLIE – MR. TRANSISTOR
+ANDREW WYLIE – MR. TRANSISTOR

 Andrew’s website on early transistor devices